Mr-Coxall/Computer-Based-Problem-Solving/docs/problem-solving/steps-in-problem-solving.rst

 Find the Solution
 -----------------
 The hard part is now to find a solution.
 Hopefully you are well on your way by doing the above three steps.
 Can you find a pattern?
 Do you know the solution to one of the pieces?
 Can you find the solution somewhere (internet!)?
-In the world of programming there are book call, `Patterns and Practices <https://en.wikipedia.org/wiki/Software_design_pattern>`_, that are full of common problems and their solutions.
+In the world of programming there are books like, `Patterns and Practices <https://en.wikipedia.org/wiki/Software_design_pattern>`_, that are full of common problems and their solutions.
 Once you have all your solutions, the next step is to bring them all together to a final overall solution to the original problem.
 Here are things to remember:

 * Find a solution to each piece of the problem.